samuel-marsh/scCustomize/cran-comments.md

-## Hotfix to v3.1.0
+## Hotfix to v3.1.0 and v3.1.1
-Found 2 errors in documentation and have corrected them.
-Sorry for missing them in first submission!
+Fixed fuerther errors of doi/url formatting in manual docs.
+Sorry for missing them in earlier submission!

 ## Update